joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 ---
 layout: post
 title: "A modern JS app (V): Building our frontend with React, Redux, and Redux-Saga"
-description: "Part 5: In this post, we'll take a deep dive into the React(/Redux) ecosystem with libraries such as Redux, Redux Saga, and Redux Little Router to build our booking site's frontend"
+description: "Part 5: In this post, we'll take a deep dive into the React/Redux ecosystem with libraries such as Redux Saga and Redux Little Router to build our booking site's frontend.
+We'll use Apollo to facilitate our API's GraphQL requests, and we'll  check use Immutable data-structures as our app state."
 date: 2017-07-13
-tags: [javascript, react, react-redux, redux, redux-saga]
+tags: [javascript, react, react-redux, redux, redux-saga, redux-little-router, immutable, apollo]
 comments: true
 share: false
 ---